 (Please see individual age groups for a more in-depth explanation.)

 Over the years Knox Child Development Center has offered a variety of extracurricular activities centered on physical activity.
-Currently we offer Music Keys.
+Currently we offer Jemima’s Playhouse.

-Music Keys helps unlock a child’s potential by helping children learn to control their bodies by engaging them in music and movement, helping them develop good listening skills, and helping to foster children’s language development by engaging them in singing.
+Jemima’s Playhouse helps unlock a child’s potential by helping children learn to move their bodies by engaging them in music and movement, helping them develop good listening skills, and helping to foster children’s language development by engaging them in singing.